its-ME-007/teller_coms/README.md

    mosquitto
    ```

-2. Run the main script to start all subscribers:
+2. Run the OOPS subscriber script to start all subscribers:
    ```
-   python main.py
+   python sub_oops.py
    ```

 3. In a separate terminal, run the publisher script:
    ```
-   python publisher.py
+   python pub_update.py
    ```

 #### Sending Messages

 When running the publisher:

-1. Select a source user (1-4)
+1. Select a source user (1-10)
-2. Select a destination user (1-4)
+2. Select a destination user (1-10)
 3. Enter your message
 4. Choose whether to send another message or exit